Dhananjaya Y. Chandrachud: Doctrine of legitimate expectations

-Chandrachud authored a judgment in The State of Jharkhand v.
-Brahmputra Metallics Limited, where at issue was a notification issued by the State of Jharkhand under which the electricity rebate under the Industrial Policy of 2012 was granted only from 2015 onwards.
+Chandrachud authored a judgment in the State of Jharkhand v.
+Brahmputra Metallics Limited case, where at issue was a notification issued by the State of Jharkhand under which the electricity rebate under the Industrial Policy of 2012 was granted only from 2015 onwards.
 While the High Court of Jharkhand had struck down the notification based on the doctrine of promissory estoppel, Supreme Court's judgment, through an analysis of English and Indian law, clarified that its basis would instead be the doctrine of legitimate expectation.
 The Court held that the doctrine of legitimate expectations was one of the ways in which the guarantee of non-arbitrariness enshrined under Article 14 of the Constitution of India finds concrete expression.
 In striking down the notification, Chandrachud came down harshly on the lethargic attitude of the State of Jharkhand in belatedly issuing the notification and held:

 "It is one thing for the State to assert that the writ petitioner had no vested right but quite another for the State to assert that it is not duty bound to disclose its reasons for not giving effect to the exemption notification within the period that was envisaged in the Industrial Policy 2012.
 Both the accountability of the State and the solemn obligation which it undertook in terms of the policy document militate against accepting such a notion of state power.
 The state must discard the colonial notion that it is a sovereign handing out doles at its will.
 Its policies give rise to legitimate expectations that the state will act according to what it puts forth in the public realm.
 In all its actions, the State is bound to act fairly, in a transparent manner.
 This is an elementary requirement of the guarantee against arbitrary state action which Article 14 of the Constitution adopts.
 A deprivation of the entitlement of private citizens and private business must be proportional to a requirement grounded in public interest."

 COVID- 19: In Re: Distribution of essential supplies and services during pandemic

-During the second wave of the COVID-19 pandemic in India in April 2021, a bench of the Supreme Court of India headed by the then Chief Justice SA Bobde, Justice LN Rao and Justice S Ravindra Bhat, took suo motu cognizance of the situation in the country to deal with issues pertaining to availability of oxygen supply, essential drugs and modalities for vaccination.
+During the second wave of the COVID-19 pandemic in India in April 2021, a bench of the Supreme Court of India headed by then–Chief Justice SA Bobde, Justice LN Rao and Justice S Ravindra Bhat, took suo motu cognisance of the situation in the country to deal with issues pertaining to the availability of oxygen supply, essential drugs and modalities for vaccination.
 After the retirement of Chief Justice Bobde on 23 April 2021, the bench composition was altered with Chandrachud replacing Chief Justice Bobde.